DannyBen/sting/README.md

 # Access nested values
 p Settings.server['host']

-# Access nested values safely (get nil if any of keys does not exist)
+# Access nested values safely (get nil if any of the keys does not exist)
 p Settings[:server, :host]
 p Settings[:server, :production, :host]